Understanding Astra Space's Unusual Options Activity | Benzinga

 Understanding Astra Space's Unusual Options Activity

-Astra Space (NASDAQ:ASTR) shares experienced unusual options activity on Friday.
-The stock price moved up to $10.94 following the option alert.
+On Tuesday, shares of Astra Space (NASDAQ:ASTR) saw unusual options activity.
+After the option alert, the stock price moved up to $11.46.

 - Option Type: SWEEP